 “Remember, not a word inside.
 Understand?”

-Rin returned his dark eyes to where his mother, Dad’s second wife, knelt down to his height.
+Rin returned his dark eyes to where Mum, Mami and Dad’s other wife, knelt down to his height.
 He nodded quickly and shoved down the rising memories of the story she had told last night.
 The story of her Questing.

-“Stay out of the open hallways as much as you can,” she continued, hard black eyes focused on Rin, pinning him in place.
+“Stay out of the open hallways as much as you can,” Mum continued, hard black eyes focused on Rin, pinning him in place.
 “You’ve emptied your pockets?”

 Rin nodded again.
 She’d already asked that.
 Twice.